arc42/quality.arc42.org-site/requirements/C/_posts/2000-02-03-core-functions-mac-win-linux.md

 <div class="quality-requirement" markdown="1">

+#### Context/Background

-**Background**: The system offers a few complex core business functions.
+* The system offers a few complicated core business functions.
+* The system is available on different operating systems, especially MacOS, Windows and a few major Linux distributions.

+#### Source

+* A new release of one of the supported operating (OS) systems becomes available.

+#### Metric/Acceptance Criteria

+* The new release of the OS does not affect the  ability to work on this platform, at least in comparable execution environments (concerning cpu and memory capacity).

 * Core functions can be re-used on MacOS, Windows and Linux applications without changes to their source code.
-* Future releases or distributions of these operating systems shall not affect their ability to work on these platforms, at least in comparable execution environments (concerning cpu and memory capacity).

 </div><br>